 Martini empowers developers by providing a robust and flexible platform for addressing application requirements.
 With deployability in mind, the platform revolves around packages for composing logically-coherent applications that can be deployed and distributed in seconds.

 Weaving services that communicate with any type of service shouldn't be difficult; hence, the fruition of Gloop, the application's integration language.
-Gloop enables integrators to rapidly develop services that consume and transform data from your WSDL or WADL-facing legacy systems, up to modern systems powered by API specifications such as OpenAPI or Swagger.
+Gloop enables users to rapidly develop services that consume and transform data from your WSDL or WADL-facing legacy systems, up to modern systems powered by API specifications such as OpenAPI or Swagger.
 Any HTTP-based transport is supported out-of-the-box.
 This paradigm extends to the extraction and manipulation of data from various data sources such as SQL and flat files.

 Exposing new services should be a breeze.
 By leveraging Gloop, writing APIs that implement business requirements in SOAP or REST can be done in a cinch.
 Presenting them beautifully with a test bench is effortless, too.

 Painless integration shouldn't come at the cost of flexibility.
 By harnessing the JVM, Martini works seamlessly with services written in Groovy.
-Providing first-class support, the platform exposes one-liner methods that accomplish the basic blocks of integration.
+Providing first-class support, the platform also exposes one-liner methods that accomplish the basic blocks of integration.

 Complete the path of becoming an integration ninja by diving onto the next sections.

 Services are the fundamental building blocks of Martini applications.
 They are the primary means by which developers define behaviors in an application.
 Services are similar to functions, where they consist of inputs and outputs.
 Inputs are data taken in for processing, or data used to affect the process.
 Outputs, on the other hand, are values returned by a service.